VisActor/VTable/docs/assets/options/en/column/vedio-column-type.md

 #${prefix} columns.video(string)

-Specify the column type as `'video'`, columnType can be omitted with the default as 'text'
+Specify the column type as `'video'`, cellType can be omitted with the default as 'text'

-##${prefix} columnType(string) = 'video'
+##${prefix} cellType(string) = 'video'

-Specify the column type as `'video'`, columnType can be omitted with the default as `'text'`.
+Specify the column type as `'video'`, cellType can be omitted with the default as `'text'`.
 All configuration options are the same as the image, and you can refer to the image type configuration options.